 - Messaging and event-driven architecture: asynchronous communication via message queues (e.g. Kafka, RabbitMQ) decouples producers from consumers.
 Load spikes are buffered instead of cascading directly into downstream services.

 - Backpressure: a control mechanism that prevents fast producers from overwhelming slow consumers.
-Especially relevant in real-time data processing.
+Especially relevant in real-time data processing, where the buffer alone won't save you.

 - Bulkhead pattern: resource pools are isolated so one overloaded service doesn't impact others.
 Like watertight compartments in a ship.